-- 1. Combine photos and audio in a variety of presentation formats. - 2.
-Design, plan and create a short digital video. - 3.
-Record, manipulate and edit audio content for use in video-based projects. - 4.
+- 1. Design, plan and complete a series of narrative video projects that tell a story. - 2.
+Prepare and refine scripts and storyboards for video production. - 3.
+Design, record, manipulate and edit video and audio content for use in video-based projects. - 4.
 Analyze and apply camera techniques and movements to the creation of video content. - 5.
-Apply concepts of cinematography and visual design to motion pictures that demonstrate creativity and professionalism. - 6.
-Discuss and apply methods of compressing audio and video.
+Design, and refine natural and artificial lighting situations on-location. - 6.
+Integrate concepts of cinematography and visual design to motion pictures that demonstrate creativity and professionalism.